jnyfah/jnyfah.github.io/_posts/oring.md

 And that's most of the trade in one sentence.

 The Linux design trusts you with the ring and in exchange you must understand memory ordering or corrupt the queue.
-The Windows design keeps the ring and in exchange you get an API that is very hard to use wrong and nothing to learn from 😂.
+The Windows design keeps the ring and in exchange you get an API that is very hard to misuse and nothing to learn from 😂.

 If part one taught you anything, it's *because* Linux made you do it. 😏